godotengine/godot-docs/tutorials/2d/custom_drawing_in_2d.rst

 We will now use the custom drawing functionality of the Godot Engine to draw something that Godot doesn't provide functions for.
-We will recreate the Godot logo, but with code- only using drawing functions.
+We will recreate the Godot logo but with code- only using drawing functions.

 You will have to code a function to perform this and draw it yourself.